jashburn8020/circleci-tutorial/README.md

         - see <https://circleci.com/orbs/registry/orb/circleci/python>
         - `python/load-cache`: load cached pip packages
         - `python/install-deps`: install packages from `requirements.txt` via pip
-          - a virtual environment is not necessary in this step because the `python` orb already makes use of a Docker image
+          - a virtual environment is not necessary on this step because the `python` orb already makes use of a Docker image
           - see:
             - <https://coderbook.com/@marcus/should-i-use-virtualenv-or-docker-containers-with-python/>
             - <https://www.thoughtworks.com/insights/blog/reproducible-work-environments-using-docker>